Wizcorp/Banalize/README.md

 Description
 ===========

-Banalizer is sysnatx analizer for bash scripts.
+Banalizer is syntax analyzer for bash scripts.
 It is modelled after ideas of `Perl::Critic` project - analyzer for Perl scripts.
 Most of the Banalizer is written in Ruby.
 Exception is policy files which are language agnostic, and can be written in any language: scripting or compiled.

 Banalizer consists of main binary file, banalyzer libraries, command line interface (CLI) and policies.

 Policy is requirement for bash script/file.
-For example: each script must have 'shebang' as fisrt line.
+For example: each script must have 'shebang' as first line.

 Each policy is implemented as Ruby or other programming/scripting language file able to perform single check on single bash script file.
 Rest - aggregating checks, reporting, filtering etc - is handled by Banalizer.